 A market can that now stand on its own

 Smart residential PV systems are what interests Labastida most, and that’s one of the focal points of recently released Navigant research paper—New Home Construction Energy Integration—for which Labastida was the lead author.
+It was regulatory push that set the foundation for growth of new home construction integration and that’s still true to a degree today, “but nowadays these technologies can stand on their own in the market.”
+Labastida did add a caveat, emphasizing that whether or not new-build smart home energy integration is economic today varies widely from state to state and regionally.

 No need for new home costs to rise